Hansel and Gretel (opera): Act 1

 Gretel stitches a stocking, and Hansel is making a broom.
 Gretel sings to herself as she works.
 Hansel mocks her, singing to the same tune a song about how hungry he is.
 He wishes for mother to come home.
 Gretel tells him to be quiet and reminds him of what father always says: "When the need is greatest, God the Lord puts out His hand."
-Hansel complains that one cannot eat words, and Gretel cheers him up by telling him a secret: A neighbor has given mother a jug of milk, and tonight she will make a rice pudding for them to eat.
+Hansel complains that one cannot eat words, and Gretel cheers him up by telling him a secret: A neighbor has given mother a jug of milk, and tonight she will make a rice blancmange for them to eat.
 Hansel, excited, tastes the cream on the top of the milk.
 Gretel scolds him and tells him he should get back to work.
 Hansel says that he does not want to work, he would rather dance.
 Gretel agrees, and they begin to dance around.